Loitering for the Purpose of Prostitution – Penal Code 653.22

 To be convicted of violating California Penal Code 653.22 PC, loitering to commit prostitution, a prosecutor must prove all the “elements of the crime” listed under CALCRIM 1156 Criminal Jury Instructions, including:

-- defendant was in fact loitering,
+- defendant was loitering,

 - while they were in a public place, and